lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 He jumped at the opportunity of working with a more performant language with a similar approach.

 They started with fundamentals so we essentially have an MVC framework that most web devs will find familiar.
 Thanks to Erlang it is highly concurrent and parallel.
-It has highly optimized templating which me
+It has highly optimized templating which means server-side rendering is really fast.
+It also does really well as an API.

-- The web framework, Phoenix
-	- All the normal stuff, pretty much MVC
-	- Performant, concurrent & parallel, very fast rendering
-	- Scales extremely far (WebSocket experiment)
-	- No Node or NPM by default, Esbuild and Tailwind included if wanted
+They quickly built an abstraction for doing more realtime things and exposing the Actor model more cleanly to the web browser.
+Phoenix Channels.
+At this time they ran a benchmarking pushing the Phoenix WebSocket support to find the limits.
+The process is covered in a good blog post.
+They hit 2 million concurrent active websockets on a single beefy box.

+In a recent move for simplicity there is no longer any Node or NPM by default.
+Instead it ships esbuild and Tailwind CSS as syandalone binaries.
+You can change this fairly easily as well, nothing ia deeply integrated.

+All in all a fundamentally very strong web framework.
+This is just the beginning.

+Time to get serious.

+## Phoenix LiveView

+A full stack paradigm which covers 90% of use-cases by putting the server first and pushing the Actor model all the way to the edge.
+With real functional programming and immutability, highly optimized templates and diffing you get a fully interactive web app while only writing Elixir code.

+A simple design that covers immense ground.
+A LiveView marries a small Javascript library, a WebSocket and a server-side Actor that holds state

 - The new paradigm, LiveView
 	- Full stack, server first
 	- Highly interactive, realtime UI